B. J. Johnson (American football): College football

 Johnson broke his tibia before his senior year, a fact he was unaware of until after the season was over.
 Then, during preparation for the Senior Bowl, he strained his oblique.
 His injuries meant he had to miss combines and other pre-draft exhibitions and contributed to him going undrafted.

 Pro football

 Johnson was signed by the Denver Broncos as an undrafted free agent in part because the Broncos coach, Mike Shanahan, knew him as he'd played with Shanahan's son Kyle.
 He was signed to a three-year contract.

 In August 2004, he was placed on the injured reserve list for the season after breaking his ankle.
 Later that season, he tore his hamstring.
-Before he 2005 season started, he was waived by the Broncos.
+Before the 2005 season started, he was waived by the Broncos.

 In January 2006 he was signed by the Tampa Bay Buccaneers where he was reunited with Simms.
 He injured his shoulder and was then released in May to make room on the Bucs roster for David Boston.